KD377/AutoStudentReportLLMs/README.md

 ## Run the project for the first time
 - create venv directory
-- run ~pip install python-docx chromadb
+- run: pip install python-docx chromadb